 INTRODUCTION

+Osmosis is a form of passive transport (no energy required) and is a type of diffusion in liquid substances.
+It is the transport of water molecules through the semipermeable section of the membrane from areas of low to high solute concentration (Figure One).
+Osmosis helps provide support in a plant cell.
 Furthermore, osmosis ensures the balance of liquid levels so that the cell doesn’t burst or shrivel.
 Water is attracted to the salt in cells and travels to where there is more salt to balance the levels.
-Therefore, the three states of an environment (hypertonic, hypotonic and isotonic) determine the movement of water across the membrane[1].
+Therefore, the three states of an environment (hypertonic, hypotonic, and isotonic) determine the movement of water across the membrane.

 For instance, if the water inside the cell is hypotonic compared to the extracellular environment, then water will travel into the cell by osmosis.
 When the water inside the cell is hypertonic compared to the extracellular environment, water travels out through osmosis.
-If both areas are isotonic then both solutions will continue to remain balanced.
+If both areas are isotonic, then both solutions will continue to remain balanced.

 Figure 1